Tag Archives: Emma Stone

 Zombieland – Double Tap (2019): Emma Stone, Jesse Eisenberg, Sony Pictures Entertainment

-Starring Emma Stone, Woody Harrelson, Bill Murray and Jesse Eisenberg, Zombieland – Double Tap continues the story of a group of four as they move to the American heartland and face off against evolved zombies, fellow survivors, and the growing pains of the snarky makeshift family.
+Starring Emma Stone, Woody Harrelson, Bill Murray, and Jesse Eisenberg, Zombieland – Double Tap continues the story of a group of four as they move to the American heartland.
+A place where they face off against evolved zombies, fellow survivors, and the growing pains of the snarky makeshift family.

-I actually had no idea that a previous Zombieland movie existed until today and I generally don’t tend to gravitate towards zombie movies.
-However, this talented cast and the promise of humour does have my attention.
+I actually had no idea that a previous Zombieland movie existed until today, and I generally don’t tend to gravitate towards zombie movies.
+However, this talented cast and the promise of humour do have my attention.

 Luke Wilson, Rosario Dawson, Abigail Breslin, Dan Aykroyd, Avan Jogia, Thomas Middleditch and Rachel Luttrell also star.